Prayut's UN speech: full text

 published : 1 Oct 2015 at 04:08

-This is the full text of the speech delivered by Prime Minister Prayut Chan-o-cha at this week's opening of the 70th session of the United Nations General Assembly on Wednesday (Thailand time).
+Here is the full text of the speech delivered by Prime Minister Prayut Chan-o-cha to the United Nations General Assembly on Wednesday.

 On behalf of the Royal Thai Government, I would like to join with other leaders in expressing my warm congratulations to the UN on the occasion of its 70th anniversary.